dotlang/language/doc/RFE.md

 OTOH, if we say `=` will copy data, above code will print 10 which is what we put into x initially. in copy semantics: there might be cases where a `=` will be expensive (large data) in ref-assign semantics: there might be cases where a `=` will be confusing (non-primitive data). which case is more common? using large data or using non-primitives?
-I think non-primitives are used much more. so we should focus on those cases: we should prevent confusing behavior in ref-assign semantics.
+I think non-primitives are used much more. so we should focus on those cases: we should prevent confusion behavior in ref-assign semantics.
 So we should use copy semantics.
 And in rare cases where a very large data variable is being used, the developer is responsible to ref-assign.
 But we do our best not to involve developer into reference vs. data confusion.
 In eyes of the developer everything should be what it seems to be. `int` is an integer number not a reference number, although compiler/runtime will handle it as a reference to make other language features (e.g. var) work.
 So when he writes `x=y` it expects y be copied into x. to do ref-assign we should use either a special notation or a core function. using `=` will cause confusion.